tmozgach/movie_rec_sys/Train_test_data/README.md

+# Data Preparation

-u.data is copy of rating.dat
+- u.data is copy of rating.dat

-To split it, run:
+To split it 80% -20%, run:
 ./mku.sh

 More information: